rallekralle11/i3-90/README.md

 inspired by the mendel90 and incorperating modified parts from that, the prusa mk2 and the mk3. as well as a good few of my own design.

+heads-up, this is the first printer i've ever designed. i don't know git, don't know best practices and all that...

 the printing_assemply file is a list of what to print and a bit of a BOM. the spoolholder file is the same, but for the spool holder i designed.